 Selling expertise and time can be viewed as ethereal.
-Often the relationship between the time booked and any tangible deliverables can be hard to reconcile and so liable to challenge.
+Often the relationship between the time booked and any tangible deliverables can be hard to reconcile and therefore liable to challenge.

 The process starts with sales, engages operations and project managers, users and lastly finance.
 With a disconnected architecture, it can span a number of systems, requiring manual data transfer, re-modelling and very often spreadsheets.
-PSA systems are designed to bring as much of this process together in one place as possible, but process breaks and poor communication can still introduce errors, even if your employees’ time compliance is good, which it very often isn’t.
+PSA systems are designed to bring as much of this process together as possible in one place, but process breaks and poor communication can still introduce errors, even if your employees’ time compliance is good.